 Anini is a small village in the North-Eastern part of Arunachal Pradesh.
 It is part of what is known as Dibang Valley and is also the capital of the Dibang Valley district.
 It is one of the new and upcoming tourist destinations of North East India.
 The area is growing in popularity due to the excellent natural view of the surrounding area.

 Anini offers a pleasant climate and ideal tourist access to the Dibang Valley, where the clouds literally come down and hug you.
 Anini is situated at an altitude of about 2000 meters or about 6500 feet above sea level.

 Anini is a new and highly unexplored tourist destination.
 There is no typical sightseeing itinerary established here as yet.
 The entire village of less than 3000 population and its surrounding area can be visited by car or by foot and the unspoiled beauty of the place can be enjoyed.

 Most tourist reaches Anini via Roing.
-The distance from Roing to Anini is about 225 KM and will take 5 Hrs approx. Roing is also a headquarter of Lower Dibang Valley district.
-In between Roing and Anini, there are few more explorable tourist places such as – Sally Lake and Hunli.
+The distance from Roing to Anini is about 225 KM and will take 5 Hrs approx. Roing is also the headquarter of the Lower Dibang Valley district.
+In between Roing and Anini, there are a few more explorable tourist places such as – Sally Lake and Hunli.